 If you are not familiar with time blocking, check out this 2-min video:

-Choose your topic for the day (grammar, pronunciation, reading...) and material (book chapter, online exercises, podcast episode, article...) beforehand so you do not waste any time or mental energy trying to figure it out what to study.
+Choose the daily topics you will focus on during the week (grammar, pronunciation, reading...) and material (book chapter, online exercises, podcast episode, article...) beforehand so you do not waste any time or mental energy trying to figure it out what to study.

 The goal is to reach clarity and to study intentionally to maximize efficiency.